 7 Things Italy Taught Me About Online Marketing – Part 1

-I just dropped my daughter off in Italy for a college semester abroad.
-It gave my wife and I a chance to spend time with friends in Milan.
+When we dropped my daughter off in Italy years back for a college semester abroad, it gave use a chance to spend time with friends in Milan.
 It enabled me to see our online marketing business from a new perspective.
 I saw it from a different country, through the eyes of a very different people and with a relaxed mind.
 I wasn't working 24/7 like I usually do.

 Let me show you what I learned.